Post-Baccalaureate Programs: Everything You Need to Know

 4. Does the paragraph cover too much, or is there real depth?

 Marisol focuses on how their principles aren’t merely abstractions; they are actionable possibilities with significant results in the form of a transformation of the clinic environment and the experiences of those who visit it.
-The specificity of the solution—offering Ride or Dies—keeps it tight and specific, with the most efficient details selected to get the point across.

 But by my sophomore year of college, I was facing my own access problems.
 My high school science classes had not properly prepared me for the rigor of university coursework.
 By midsemester, I was receiving grades on the lower end of the class curve in principles of molecular biology.
 Though my grades improved during my final two years of college, my GPA was not competitive for medical school.
 I doubted my ability to become a doctor for the first time since that fateful visit to the dermatologist.

-However, in a post bacc essay, it’s important to use the particularities of one’s journey—whether it was a low GPA or a lack of interest in medicine until after undergrad—to one’s advantage.
+However, in a post-bacc essay, it’s important to use the particularities of one’s journey—whether it was a low GPA or a lack of interest in medicine until after undergrad—to one’s advantage.

 Notice that the applicant does not merely include their low GPA without context.
-Instead, the applicant contextualizes it without making excuses for it, and demonstrates how the poor performance was the exception, not the rule (as the grades improved by the end of their college career).
-In addition, the authenticity of self-doubt comes across, and the inclusion of this detail makes the applicant’s recentering in her purpose in the next section that much more poignant.
+Instead, the applicant contextualizes it without making excuses for it.
+She demonstrates how the poor performance was the exception, not the rule, as the grades improved by the end of their college career.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?